Lyle Linn Obituary - McAllen, TX | The Monitor

 Anyone who knew Lyle Linn would say that "Mr. Linn was a man of few words!"
 His life was filled with music, dancing, and laughter.
 He was known for his teasing and often telling his "corny jokes".
 He was not a perfect man, but he was a cherished soul.
 He led his children to the Lord while keeping his testimony simple, "Kneel at the cross, and Christ will meet you there."
 Knowing that all the generations of his family are walking with the Lord and trusting in Jesus was what he considered his greatest gift.

-Mr. Linn is survived by: Nora Alicia Cantu, his children, Genie Oldenburg (Charlie), Stacey Morris (Randy), Richard Linn, and Melissa Wiley (Brian).
-His grandchildren, Kevin Palmer (Kelli), Jacob Oldenburg (Linsey), Bret Oldenburg (Jessica), Kiersten Frierson (Robert Lynn), Christopher Elliff (Ashlynn), Hannah Crews (Blaine), Evan Linn, Payton Klemstein (Jake), and Caroline Elise Wiley.
+Mr. Linn is survived by: Nora Alicia Cantu, his sister Libby Ann Linn Klingaman, his children, Genie Oldenburg (Charlie), Stacey Morris (Randy), Richard Linn, and Melissa Wiley (Brian).
+His grandchildren, Kevin Palmer (Kelli), Jacob Oldenburg (Linsey), Bret Oldenburg (Jessica), Kearstin Frierson (Robert Lynn), Christopher Elliff (Ashlynn), Hannah Crews (Blaine), Evan Linn, Payton Klemstein (Jake), and Caroline Elise Wiley.
 His 9 great grandchildren Kearstan "Laney" Palmer, Gavin Daniel and Mason Thomas Palmer, Lace Avery and Hugh Beckham Crews, Trinity Linn and Hayden Kay Oldenburg, Macy Rae and Hudson Brooks Oldenburg, The Ricky Wayne Blaylock Family, Jerry Wayne and Hayden Woods, and the entire Central Ready Mix Concrete Company and Diamondback Transport family.

 His entire family would like to extend their deepest gratitude for the loving care, attention, and patience shown to Mr. Linn throughout his life and in his last days to the following: Rene Torres, PA-C and Dr. Terry Posluszny and their incredible staff members, Danny Vela of Lee's Pharmacy, and the incredibly loving caregivers of Allstate Hospice and Presidente Home Care.
 Each and every one of you gave years to his life, and life to his years.